nodejs/node/doc/api/n-api.md

 #### *napi_callback*
 Function pointer type for user-provided native functions which are to be exposed to JavaScript via N-API.
-Your callback function should satisfy the following signature:
+Callback functions should satisfy the following signature:
 ```C
 typedef void (*napi_callback)(napi_env, napi_callback_info);